Parametric3/PHBS_MLF_2019/README.md

 <div align="center">
 <img src="https://raw.githubusercontent.com/Parametric3/PHBS_MLF_2019/master/Figs/PCA.png" height="350" width="900"/>
 </div>
-As we can see, except for "4_geo_view", which make up 99.15% in the first component, other features only make up a very small poportion.
+As we can see, except for "4_geo_view", which make up 99.15% in the first component, other features only make up a very small poportion (based on 2-days data, other series of data get similiar results).
 Afterwards, we apply Logistic Regression to the first component and get following results.</p>

 Value|2-days|3-days|4-days